openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 ### Parameter 2: Humidity on-change reporting

 Humidity on-change reporting
-0x00 No on-change reporting (only time-based reports)

-0x01 - 0x0A report if humidity changed by delta = 1% ...10%
+<p&gt0x00 No on-change reporting (only time-based reports)</p&gt <p&gt0x01 - 0x0A report if humidity changed by delta = 1% ...10%</p&gt
 The following option values may be configured, in addition to values in the range 0 to 10 -:

 | Value  | Description |